iterative/dvc.org/static/docs/commands-reference/fetch.md

 ## Examples: Default behavior

-This project comes with a predefined S3 [remote storage](https://man.dvc.org/remote).
+This project comes with a predefined HTTP
+[remote
+storage](https://man.dvc.org/remote).
 We can now just run `dvc fetch` that will download the most recent `model.pkl`, `data.xml`, and other files that are under DVC control into our local cache: